Cotidib/menu-filtering/README.md

 ### Overview and learnings
 Menu Filtering is a simple menu display with a simple dynamic filtering system.

 The main React functionality I learned is how to create filters dynamically.
+I made my own setup, styling and added an extra pagination feature to the original idea of the project.

 ### Live Site
 https://constanzas-menu-filtering.netlify.app/